WackoWiki/wackowiki/wacko/lib/safehtml/readme.txt

 1.2.0.
  * "id" and "name" attributes added to dangerous attributes list, because malefactor can broke legal javascript by spoofing ID or NAME of some element.
  * New method parse() allows to do all parsing process in two lines of code.
 Examples also updated.
  * New array, closeParagraph, contains list of block-level elements.
-When we open such elemet, we should close paragraph before. .
+When we open such element, we should close paragraph before. .
 It allows SafeHTML to produce more XHTML compliant code.
  * Added "webcal" to white list of protocols for those who uses calendar programs (Mozilla/iCal/etc).
  * Now SafeHTML strips down table elements when we are not inside table.
  * Now SafeHTML correctly closes unclosed "li" tags: before opening "li" of the same nesting level.